Tame and wild theorem for the category of filtered by standard modules: Reductions with sources and restrictions

 \section{Reductions with sources and restrictions}

-In this section we go back to the reduction procedures and functors described in \S7, but in more specific situations which consider a source $e_0$ of a triangular interlaced weak ditalgebra $({\cal A},I)$.
-We introduce a new interlaced weak ditalgebra $({\cal A}^\cir,I^\cir)$, obtained from the preceding one by ``detachment of the source'', and we show how the reduction procedures and functors are compatible with this construction.
+In this section we go back to the reduction procedures and functors described in \S7, but in more specific situations which consider a triangular interlaced weak ditalgebra $({\cal A},I)$ with a fixed multiple source $\Omega$.
+In this case, the interlaced weak ditalgebra obtained from the preceding one by deletion of the idempotent $e_{_\Omega}$ admits a realization $({\cal A}^\cirmin ,I^\cirmin )$ within the original weak ditalgebra $({\cal A},I)$, which permits the definition of a restriction functor $\Res:({\cal A},I)\g\Mod\rightmap{}({\cal A}^\cirmin ,I^\cirmin )\g\Mod$.
+We show how the reduction procedures and functors are compatible with this construction and their module categories, respectively.